LongizzorRex/REI-Hub/README.md

 ## Data attribution

 Mortgage-rate data source: **FRED, Federal Reserve Bank of St. Louis.** Not endorsed by or affiliated with the Federal Reserve.

+Listing and rent data via **RentCast**.
+Rent and tax figures shown in Deal Finder are screening estimates, not appraisals — verify before making an offer.

 ---